This post may contain affiliate links. Please read our disclosure policy.

 • Preheat the oven to 350°F (175°C).

-• In a small bowl, combine the graham cracker crumbs with melted butter.
+• In a small bowl, mix the graham cracker crumbs with melted butter.

-• Press the crumb mixture into the bottom of the prepared baking dish using your fingertips, the back of a spoon or the bottom of a glass.
+• Press the mixture evenly into the bottom of the prepared dish using your fingertips, the back of a spoon, or the bottom of a glass.

 • Bake the crust for 12 to 15 minutes, then remove it from the oven and let it cool.

-• Reduce the oven temperature to 325°F (160°C).
-In a medium-sized mixing bowl, beat the room-temperature cream cheese on medium speed until smooth.
+• Lower the oven temperature to 325°F (160°C).
+In a medium bowl, beat the room-temperature cream cheese on medium speed until smooth.

-• Add the sugar, sour cream, and vanilla to the cream cheese and mix until combined.
+• Add the sugar, sour cream, and vanilla, mixing until combined.

 • Lightly scramble the egg in a small bowl, then add it to the mixture.
-Mix just until everything is combined.
+Mix just until combined—overmixing can lead to cracks.

-• Allow the cheesecake to cool completely at room temperature, then cover and refrigerate for at least 4 hours or overnight.
+• Let the cheesecake cool completely at room temperature.
+Then, cover and refrigerate for at least 4 hours or overnight.

-• Using the strips of parchment paper, gently lift the cheesecake out of the pan.
-If it’s difficult to remove, let it sit at room temperature for a few minutes to make it easier.
+• Use the parchment paper strips to lift the cheesecake out of the dish.
+If it’s difficult to remove, let it sit at room temperature for a few minutes.

-• Slice the cheesecake into bars.
-I like to cut them into 4 equal-sized bars, but you can cut them to any size you prefer.
+• Slice into bars.
+I like cutting them into 4 equal pieces, but you can make them any size you prefer.

-Pro Tip: For the best texture and to prevent cracks, avoid overbeating the egg and be careful not to over-bake the cheesecake.
+Pro Tip: For a smooth texture, avoid overbeating the egg and be careful not to overbake the cheesecake.

 • Top with whipped cream and fresh berries, if desired.